Google's hardware makeover to get uneasy welcome on Wall St

 By Alexei Oreskovic

-SAN FRANCISCO Wall Street has a long-running love affair with Google the search engine.
+SAN FRANCISCO, July 16 Wall Street has a long-running love affair with Google the search engine.
 But will it feel the same way about Google the hardware maker?

 Google on Thursday will report quarterly results for the first time since closing its $12.5 billion acquisition of smartphone maker Motorola in May.